Giuliano-sn/NLMenu/README.md

 # Arduino Non-locking Menu

-Time is a library that provides a non-locking menu with reading sensors and run actuators functionalities for Arduino.
+NLMenu is a library that provides a non-locking menu with reading buttons, sensors and run actuators functionalities for Arduino.

 Using the Arduino Library Manager, install "*NLMenu* by *Giuliano Nascimento*".